Education

 About Dr. Sutanto

-Dr. N. Gray Sutanto joins as the assistant professor of systematic theology at Reformed Theological Seminary, Washington D.C., in the summer of 2020.
-He did his doctoral work under the supervision of James Eglinton at the University of Edinburgh, focusing on the 19th century Dutch Reformed theologian, Herman Bavinck.
+Dr. N. Gray Sutanto joined as the assistant professor of systematic theology at Reformed Theological Seminary, Washington D.C., in the summer of 2020.

-He is married to Indita Probosutedjo.
+He is married to Indita Probosutedjo and together they have a daughter.
 Dr. Sutanto grew up in Jakarta and Singapore, and on his spare time enjoys watching indie movies, playing the guitar, and reading.

 Publications